syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### destroy()
 {:#methods:destroy}

-Destroy the schedule widget all events bound using this._on will be unbind automatically and bring the control to pre-init state.
+Destroys the Schedule widget.
+All events bound using this._on  automatically unbounds and the control moves to pre-init state.

 #### Example